Alipsa/ride/README.md

 # Building and compiling

+Ride depends on two other repos (snapshot artifacts) that must be built first:

 Download rideutils from https://github.com/perNyfelt/rideutils and build it with `mvn install`

+Download renjin-dbi from https://github.com/perNyfelt/renjin-dbi and build it with `mvn install` on linux (windows build does not work for some reason)

-To build ride then simply do ` mvn clean install`
+To build Ride then simply do ` mvn clean install`

 There are some wrapper scripts that you might find useful.
 To create a runnable jar and run it do